raviprakash11/soft-logger/README.md

 ## Key Features:

+### Log Management:
-<p>Log Management: Soft Logger provides a comprehensive system for recording, storing, and managing automation execution logs.
+<p> Soft Logger provides a comprehensive system for recording, storing, and managing automation execution logs.
 It allows you to capture critical information, errors, and performance data during automated testing and execution.</p>

+### Customization:
-<p>Customization: Tailor Soft Logger to your specific needs.
+<p> Tailor Soft Logger to your specific needs.
 You can configure the logging parameters, log levels, and output formats to ensure that it aligns perfectly with your project requirements.</p>

+### Integration:
-<p>Integration: Seamlessly integrate Soft Logger into your Java Maven projects.
+<p> Seamlessly integrate Soft Logger into your Java Maven projects.
 Its compatibility with popular automation frameworks and testing tools makes it an invaluable addition to your automation pipeline.</p>

+### Real-time Monitoring:
-<p>Real-time Monitoring: Stay informed about your automation processes in real-time.
+<p> Stay informed about your automation processes in real-time.
 Soft Logger enables you to monitor logs as they are generated, helping you identify issues and troubleshoot quickly.</p>

+### Data Analysis:
-<p>Data Analysis: For someone interested in Data Science, Soft Logger provides easy access to the log data.
+<p> For someone interested in Data Science, Soft Logger provides easy access to the log data.
 You can use this data for in-depth analysis and gain insights into the performance and behavior of your automated tests.</p>

+### Security:
-<p>Security: Soft Logger prioritizes data security.
+<p> Soft Logger prioritizes data security.
 You can implement access controls and encryption to protect sensitive log information.</p>

 ## Goals: